samkas125/pygame_simulations/readme.md

 a(t) = -A * ω * ω * cos(ωt)

 The formula T = 2π √(m/k) is used to calculate the time period from mass.
 The spring constant, k is assumed constant.
 Mass and amplitude are taken from the user.

+## Analog Clock
+Takes the starting time in the form 'hh:mm:ss', and simulates a smooth analog clock.